About Wave Computing

 Derek received his BS in Physics from Florida Atlantic University where he also studied for his MS in Astrophysics.

-Dr. Chris Nicol, Chief Technology Officer
+Dr. Chris Nicol, SVP and Chief Technology Officer

 Chris is the Chief Technology Officer of the company and the lead architect of the DPU architecture incorporated into Wave’s Deep Learning Computer.
 In addition to his duties as CTO, Chris leads the systems team developing products, the runtime software environment and benchmarking applications using deep learning frameworks.